 Can I use my chiminea on my wooden decking?

 Yes, you can.
 We recommend that you place a paving slab or similar underneath the chiminea and the surrounding area.
-The heat generated by the burning fuel can burn your wooden decking, burning fuel can also fall out of the chiminea if it is not designed with a door or the door is left open for refueling for example.
+The heat generated by the burning fuel can burn your wooden decking, burning fuel can also fall out of the chiminea if it is not designed with a door or the door is left open for refuelling for example.
 Layering the surrounding area with bricks or paving slabs will offer extra protection.

 What are the differences between using chiminea heat logs and using ordinary wood?

 There are two main differences between using chiminea heat logs and ordinary wood.
 The first difference is the amount of smoke produced.
 The second main difference is the amount of heat given off when burnt.
 Ordinary wood will give off a lot more smoke than chiminea fuel.
 Chiminea heat logs are specifically engineered to emit minimal smoke but produce a lot of heat for a sustained period of time.
-Here at White Stores we sell two different fuel types.
+Here at White Stores, we sell two different fuel types.
 One is what is known as an Easylog which burns for 2-3 hours, you simply light either end of the paper bag it is supplied in and leave to burn.
-The other product that we recommend are heat logs, The length of time that they burn for all depend on how many logs you use.
+The other product that we recommend is heat logs, The length of time that they burn for all depend on how many logs you use.
 The great thing about heat logs is that you can add more at anytime to increase the burning time.

 Is my chiminea safe to use around children and/or pets?